2bc4/twitch-hls-client/README.md

 ```

 #### Recording
-Provide a file path to output the stream to with `-r`, a channel to watch, and a stream quality.
+Provide a file path to output the stream to with `-r`, a channel, and a stream quality.

 Example:
 ```